An Advocacy and Public Policy Learning Cohort

 - You would like to expand your personal and professional network

+A diverse cohort leads to a more robust fellowship experience, provides different perspectives, and reflects our field and those we serve.
 We encourage participants that identify as LBGTQ+, male, under 25, having a disability, and/or BIPOC to apply.

 What is the time commitment?